100 Years of History

 Sunday School on Porches and Train Station

 Average attendance grew to about 27 from a variety of denominations.
-Bazaars, carnivals, and other projects continued to raise funds.
+Bazaars, carnivals, and other projects continued raising funds.
 A Catholic friend held a dance and card party in her home and sent proceeds for purchasing the lot.
-In 1922, the church established a board of trustees ahead of the purchase, in addition to fire department trustees and a building committee.

-The train station was converted to the first Ship Bottom Fire Company in 1922.
-Union Church, as it was named, continued its Sunday School there and shared the cost of dishes for events with the firehouse’s Ladies’ Aid.
-Many pastors from numerous denominations spoke at services throughout the 1920s.
+In 1922, the church established a board of trustees and building committee ahead of the purchase, and the train station was converted to the first Ship Bottom Fire Company.
+Union Church, as it was named, continued Sunday School there and shared the cost of dishes for events with the firehouse Ladies’ Aid.
+Pastors from numerous denominations spoke at services.

 Fire Department and the Church